Snacks for toddlers should be flavorful, nutritious and a bit challenging for the palate, whether it be from texture, spice or other.

 Are you giving your toddler the same snacks every day?
-My mega list of healthy toddler snack ideas will offer you fresh inspiration for healthy snacks, while adding new flavors, textures and nutrients to the diet of your growing toddler.
+My mega list of snacks for toddlers will offer you fresh inspiration for healthy snacks, while adding nutrients to the diet of your growing toddler.

 I’ve worked with a lot of toddlers over the years in my private practice.
 One thing that comes up in conversation is snacking.